rmccarthyiii/js-reaction/README.md

 # js-reaction

-A simple calculator built with HTML5, CSS, and JavaScript.
+A simple reaction test built with HTML5, CSS, and JavaScript.
+The css container is made so desktops, laptops, tablets, and phones can see the same output.